afterwind-io/comcat/README.md

 let intervalHandler = -1;

 /**
- * First we create a `pump` to receive messages from the backend.
+ * First we create a `pump` to pull messages from the backend.
  */
 const pump = new ComcatPump({
   category: 'example',